-When we become new parents, we soak up information about pregnancy, parenting, breastfeeding, sleep training and everything in-between.
-We read, analyze and filter the appropriate choices based on common sense and our personal beliefs.
-We get advice, sometimes unsolicited, from books, friends, family member and more.
+When we become new parents, we soak up information about pregnancy, parenting, breastfeeding, sleep training, and everything in-between.
+We read, analyze, and filter the appropriate choices based on common sense and our personal beliefs.
+We get advice, sometimes unsolicited, from books, friends, family members, and more.

 One belief that I have encountered is that you can’t breastfeed and sleep train your child at the same time.

 The basic argument against breastfeeding is that breast milk is digested quicker, so your baby is hungry more often and wakes up more.
 This allegedly causes your little one to be unable to sleep as well.
 However, the benefits of breastfeeding your child, if you are able, are incredible and generally encouraged.